Computer-Programming-B/MadLibs/README.md

 ```
 3. Give the file a meaningful name like `MadLibs.txt`
 4. Now we'll start writing the Python program
-5. First we'll open the text file and assign to a variable:
+5. Add the following code to your Python program (the `.py` file) that opens the text file and assigns it to a variable:
 ```Python
 f = open('MadLibs.txt','r')
 madlibText = f.readlines()